aobenny/docker-roonserver/README.md

 ## Version history

+  * 2025-07-11: base image is still 'debian:12-slim', as it seems to be the latest available.
+Image is recompiled for latest debian updates.
-  * 2023-11-03: update base image to 'debian:12-slim', dependency to libicu72
+  * 2023-11-03: update base image to 'debian:12-slim', dependency to libicu72.
-  * 2022-04-12: update base image to 'debian:11-slim'
+  * 2022-04-12: update base image to 'debian:11-slim'.
   * 2022-03-19: Fix download URL, follow redirects on download.
 Added specific usage scenarios in README.
   * 2021-05-24: update base image to `debian:10.9-slim` and check for shared `/app` and `/data` folders.
   * 2019-03-18: Fix example start (thanx @heapxor); add `systemd` example.
   * 2019-01-23: updated base image to `debian-9.6`
-  * 2017-08-08: created initial images based on discussion on roonlabs forum
+  * 2017-08-08: created initial images based on discussion on roonlabs forum.